moneroexamples/private-testnet/README.md

 Now exit the wallet created using `exit` command.
 We need only addresses for now.
 The `simplewallet` may crash as the blockchain is empty at this stage.
-We need to mine some blocks, before the wallets can be used.
+We need to mine some blocks before the wallets can be used.

 **For wallet_02.bin:**
 ```bash